-1.1 Toton and Chetwynd Barracks offer a oncein-a-generation opportunity to boost the East Midlands economy, and drive up aspiration, skills, productivity, and prosperity for everyone.
-This development combined with the wider opportunities at Ratcliffe-on-Soar Power Station and the area around the East Midlands Airport, as well as the construction of the High Speed 2 East Midlands Hub Station at Toton, provides the catalyst for new and sustainable ways of living and working.

-1.2 Toton and Chetwynd Barracks represent a significant opportunity to raise the bar and create a distinctive place - a new destination for employment with jobs for all, an internationally significant exemplar zero carbon mixed-use community showcasing nextgeneration living, with the East Midlands Hub Station offering unrivalled connectivity.

-1.3 This Supplementary Planning Document (SPD) has been prepared by Broxtowe Borough Council with support from the East Midlands Development Corporation programme (and the Interim Vehicle, EM DevCo Ltd), which will be responsible for much of the planned development.
-The Council has adopted a collaborative approach to preparing the document involving technical and community stakeholders including Nottinghamshire County Council, neighbouring local authorities, and the Toton and Chilwell Neighbourhood Forum.

-1.4 The Toton and Chetwynd Barracks sites are allocated in Broxtowe Borough Council's Part 2 Local Plan (see Policies 3.1 and 3.2) for between 1,000 and 1,300 homes during the current Part 2 Local Plan period, although together the two sites have an overall capacity of approximately 4,500 homes and space for thousands of new jobs, as well as the community facilities, services and infrastructure necessary to support them.
-1.5 The Part 2 Local Plan seeks to ensure that a comprehensive and cohesive approach to development is achieved across the two sites.
+- 1.1 Toton and Chetwynd Barracks offer a once-in-a-generation opportunity to boost the East Midlands economy, and drive up aspiration, skills, productivity, and prosperity for everyone.
+This development combined with the wider opportunities at Ratcliffe-on-Soar Power Station and the area around the East Midlands Airport, as well as the construction of the High Speed 2 East Midlands Hub Stationa new railway station at Toton, provides the catalyst for new and sustainable ways of living and working. - 1.2 Toton and Chetwynd Barracks represent a significant opportunity to raise the bar and create a distinctive place a new destination for employment with jobs for all, an internationally significant exemplar zero carbon mixed-use community showcasing next-generation living, with the East Midlands Hub Station offering unrivalled connectivity. - 1.3 This Supplementary Planning Document (SPD) has been prepared 1.3 The SPD has been reviewed in light of the IRP, and it has been concluded that, as a result of the connectivity that could be achieved were a railway station to be developed, the rationale for development of the site remains valid and a very similar quantum of development remains justified. - 1.4 The Council remains committed to creating an exemplar next-generation community at Toton and Chetwynd Barracks.
+Some aspects of the development may now be different, but this SPD provides a flexible framework capable of accommodating these changes.
+The core vision and objectives therefore remain valid. - 1.5 This SPD has been prepared by Broxtowe Borough Council with support from the East Midlands Development Corporation programme (and the Interim Vehicle, EM DevCo Ltd), which will be responsible for much of the planned development.
+The Council has adopted a collaborative approach to preparing the document involving technical and community stakeholders including Nottinghamshire County Council, neighbouring local authorities, and the Toton and Chilwell Neighbourhood Forum. - 1.46 The Toton and Chetwynd Barracks sites are allocated in Broxtowe Borough Council's Part 2 Local Plan (see Policies 3.1 and 3.2) for between 1,000 and 1,300 homes during the current Part 2 Local Plan period, although together the two sites have an overall capacity of approximately 4,500 homes and space for thousands of new jobs, as well as the community facilities, services and infrastructure necessary to support them. - 1.57 The Part 2 Local Plan seeks to ensure that a comprehensive and cohesive approach to development is achieved across the two sites.
 This Strategic Masterplan has therefore been prepared as a high-level overarching framework to ensure that planning and delivery of development and infrastructure are co-ordinated across the two sites.
-The Strategic Masterplan has a role in looking beyond the period of the Part 2 Local Plan, which currently runs to 2028, to ensure that development and infrastructure delivered across the short, medium and longer term is phased appropriately and that infrastructure investment meets the needs of the wider community.

-1.6 This SPD fulfils these requirements by establishing a vision and development principles that set the quality expectations for the new developments, to guide more detailed masterplanning of the sites.
+The Strategic Masterplan has a role in looking beyond the period of the Part 2 Local Plan, which currently runs to 2028, to ensure that development and infrastructure delivered across the short, medium and longer term is phased appropriately and that infrastructure investment meets the needs of the wider community. - 1.68 This SPD fulfils these requirements by establishing a vision and development principles that set the quality expectations for the new developments, to guide more detailed masterplanning of the sites.
 It presents an indicative spatial framework for the sites (what goes where) and identifies key land uses with the intention of creating comprehensive development across both sites.
 Character areas provide further guidance to embed high-quality design outcomes.